What is spiritual power? How do you get it? How do you use it? How do you give the glory to God?

 - Since spiritual power is not given by man, it cannot be taken away by man (Acts 1:8, Romans 8:35-39).

 People with these types of power usually hate to be overlooked.
 Those in high positions need good press to maintain their position.
 The rich often use their money to impress others and to gain fame.
 Athletes, models, and entertainers want to display their skill and beauty for all to see and appreciate.
 They have to, for that is the nature of their jobs.
-Experts are expected to seek and gain recognition in their field through writing and speaking, and they won’t advance, either through tenure or into upper echelons of the company, if they don’t.
+Experts are expected to seek and gain recognition in their field through writing and speaking, and they won’t advance, either through tenure or into upper echelons of the company or university, if they don’t.

-Spiritual power is not conferred by others, and cannot be removed by others.
+Spiritual power is not conferred by others and cannot be removed by others.
 If a king is chosen by God, as was the belief of the “Divine Right of Kings”, no one can take that right away.
 He may be deposed, but he is still the legitimate king.
 As the pen is mightier than the sword, so spiritual power is powerful.
 There are many lists of the most important people in history, but religious leaders such as Jesus, St. Paul, Muhammad, and Siddartha Gautama (the Buddha), always rank very high – higher on average than generals, kings, or scientists.
 In fact, the greatest generals, kings, and scientists functioned as spiritual leaders.
 Alexander the Great considered himself a god and commanded awe in his subjects.
 Napoleon saw himself as a chosen instrument of the Almighty.
 Mahatma Gandhi’s ascetic Hinduism accounted for much of his authority, and Charles Darwin’s naturalistic assault on the Christian account of the origins of the universe assured his fame.